wenwei202/caffe/README.md

 2. Caffe version
   - scnn branch is forked from caffe @ commit [04aa36e](https://github.com/BVLC/caffe/tree/04aa36e2712fb7a5e4f96afa55856e419a9f4021)
-3. Speed is compared by matrix-matrix multiplication (GEMM) in each convolutional layer (by MKL BLAS in CPU mode and cuBLAS in GPU mode), in a layer-by-layer fashion.
+3. Speed is compared by matrix-matrix multiplication (GEMM) in each convolutional layer (by MKL BLAS in CPU mode and cuBLAS (not cuDNN) in GPU mode), in a layer-by-layer fashion.
 The speedup of the total time may be different, because
   1. The implementation of lowering convolution to GEMM is not efficient in Caffe, especially in CPU mode.
   2. After the time of GEMM is squeezed, the computation time of other layers (e.g. pooling layers) comes to the surface.
 4. In GPU mode, the lowering operation to shrink feature matrix is temporally implemented with CPU subroutines.